Textile industry in Pakistan: Production

-Textile Production Technology and Skill Development
+Textile production technology and skill development

-The Textile Institute Manchester, UK's local section for Lahore, Pakistan has played an extensive role in contributing to development of skill improvement and technology sharing through its various training and latest knowledge sharing platforms.
+The Textile Institute, the United Kingdom's local section for Lahore has played an extensive role in contributing to development of skill improvement and technology sharing through its various training and latest knowledge sharing platforms.

 Trade

 Textiles comprise 57% of Pakistan's export revenues.
 However, in recent years, textile exports have declined significantly.
 Textile exports were recorded at $11.625 billion in 2014-2015.
 In 2015-2016, this number had dropped 7.7% to $10.395 billion.

 The Pakistan Textile Exporters Association recently requested the government to take significant measures to ensure the growth of textile exports and sustain the employment provided by the sector.
 Specifically, the PTEA has requested: